ankane/pgsync/README.md

 pgsync group1
 ```

-You can also sync specific rows:
+You can also use groups to sync a specific record and associated records in other tables.

+To get user `123` and his or her orders, use:

 ```yml
 groups: